mlflow/mlflow/docs/source/search-syntax.rst

 You can search for MLflow tags by enclosing the tag name in double quotes or backticks.
 For example, to search for the name of an MLflow run, specify ``tags."mlflow.runName"`` or ``tags.`mlflow.runName```.

-.. note:: Databricks does not support searching for a user with the tag ``tags."mlflow.user"``.

 .. rubric:: Examples

 .. code-block:: sql